osmanperviz/FeatureFlags/README.md

     $ gem install featureToggle

 ## Usage
- Run "flags_toggle_config" command will generate under AppRoot/config//initializers/Flags.rb file.All configuration will be placed in this file.
+ Run "flags_toggle_config" command will generate under AppRoot/config//initializers/Flags.rb file.All configuration will be placed in this file.You may also specify a Rails environment to use a new feature all enviroments, but not production:

  * This will generate file like this:

          FeatureSettings.config do |config|

-             config.test_value = true
              config.app_id = 'Some_id'
              config.desktop_subdomain = 'www'
              config.enable_some_feature = true

            if Rails.env.production?
-             config.test_value = false
              config.app_id = 'Production_id'
              config.enable_some_feature = false
            end